 The swing-out's discharge spout is attached above the main conveyor's hopper.
 The spout can tilt and rotate as needed with the movement of the swing-out.

-Use the removable cover, on the main conveyor's hopper, to access the main belt.
+Use the removable cover, to access the main belt.

 ROTATING BELT HAZARD Be sure the cover is in place before running the belt.